Facebook Is Demoting Posts From Businesses. Here’s How to Adapt.

 Facebook has admitted that its new policy means it will show fewer posts from businesses, brands, and media companies, and many businesses are already seeing the results.
-Larry Kim, founder of WordStream and CEO of MobileMonkey, said he’s seen a 90% reduction in his Facebook page’s organic reach in the last month.
+Larry Kim, founder of WordStream and CEO of MobileMonkey, said he saw a 90% reduction in his Facebook page’s organic reach in month after the announcement.

 Facebook has always used ranking signals, including how many people react to, comment on, and share posts to determine how high they appear in the News Feed.
 Now it has started prioritizing posts that “spark conversations and meaningful interactions between people.”

 So what does that mean for businesses trying to use Facebook to reach their audience?
 The bad news is that fewer people may see your posts.
 According to an article on the update by Adam Mosseri, head of News Feed, “Pages may see their reach, video watch time and referral traffic decrease.”
 Though he said the results will vary depending on several factors, in general “Pages making posts that people generally don’t react to or comment on could see the biggest decreases in distribution."

 The good news is that the new algorithm doesn’t expressly exclude content from a business, but it does mean that businesses may need to rethink the types of content they post.
 According to Mosseri, "Pages whose posts prompt conversations between friends will see less of an effect.”
 That means in order to get posts noticed, businesses need to act less like corporations and more like friends, creating content that prompts interaction and discussion.

 Here’s what you can do to maximize your content’s chances of appearing in the News Feed: